 Further north, there is the Airlie Beach and the must-see Whitsunday island.

 The next stop is Cairns where you can explore the Great Barrier Reef, Daintree National Park or Atherton’s waterfalls.

 What to bring on the road trip

 Since you can end up in quite remote parts of Australia where there’s no signal or internet, it’s essential to take some basic equipment.
-Top tips for the best family Australian road trip start with a detailed paper roadmap, in case you are out of internet connection.
+Top tips for the best family Australian road trip start with a detailed paper roadmap, in case you are out of an internet connection.

 Also, a first aid kit and the knowledge of how to use it can come in handy.

-Since the driving can be really long, make sure you have the proper tyre repair kit as well as the tyre air compressor.
+Since the driving can be really long, make sure you have the proper tire repair kit as well as the tire air compressor.

 A solar-powered charger can also be practical and power inverter for Cigarette Lighter.